Castelrotto, Alpe di Siusi, Dolomites, Italy

 Worth getting out of bed for

-- The Schgaguler is the perfect location to discover all aspects of these unique mountains.
+- The Schgaguler is the perfect location to discover all aspects of this unique mountain range.
 Castelrotto is only 5 min by bus or car from Siusi (Schlern) where you can take the cable car up to Alpe di Siusi (Seiser Alm).

-- Ski: 60 kilometres of slopes with guaranteed snow cover and access to the world’s biggest interconnected ski area.
+- Ski: 60 km of slopes with guaranteed snow cover and access to the world’s biggest interconnected ski area.

-- 80 kilometres of perfectly groomed Cross country skiing trails, classic or skating.
+- 80 km of perfectly groomed cross country skiing trails, classic or skating.

-- Snow-shoe walking and other activities wait for you up on the plateau Alpe di Siusi.
+- Snow-shoe walking and other activities await on the plateau Alpe di Siusi.

-- Golf: The par-3 hole with the biggest difference in vertical height in Europe, and more Alpine golfing pleasures on the San Vigilio 18-hole panorama course in Suisi.
+- Golf: Find the par-3 hole with the biggest difference in vertical height in Europe, and more Alpine golfing pleasures on the San Vigilio 18-hole panorama course in Suisi.

-- An almost infinite number of walks up on Alpe di Siusi.
+- A seemingly infinite number of walks up on Alpe di Siusi.

-- In winter or in summer, make a visit to the nearby South Tyrolean wine area, Caldaro (Kaltern) is worth a visit (40 min from hotel).
-The sommelier and owner Sandra can give you some extensive local tips of the best wineries to visit.
+- In winter or in summer, make a visit to the nearby South Tyrolean wine area.
+Caldaro (Kaltern) is worth a visit and is 40 minutes from the hotel.
+The sommelier and owner Sandra can give you some extensive local tips for the best wineries to visit.

 When to go

-- South Tyrol is an all year destination.
+- South Tyrol is an all-year destination.
 You will find the best snow conditions in January and March.
-Summer lasts from June - end of September.
+Summer lasts from June until the end of September.

 How to get there

 - Fly into Innsbruck (115 km) or Verona (185 km).
-The smaller airport of Bolzano is now connected to some European cities with SkyAlps.
-(30 min)
+The smaller airport of Bolzano (30 mins away) is now connected to some European cities with SkyAlps.

 Join the newsletter